Two Year Residency Requirement

 - Only Southeast credit hours taken while living on campus will be applied for this exemption.

 Please note that Residence Life is able to accommodate many students on campus with a variety of medical needs.
 A request for exemption is not guaranteed if Residence Life can accommodate your situation on campus.
-If an accommodation is needed, please contact Residence Life and/or the Center for Behavioral Health and Accessibility.

 Applicants requesting an exemption on this basis must provide information from the attending physician stating the specific verifiable condition for which it is medically necessary for the student to be released and why.
 It is the student’s responsibility to provide necessary documentation and evidence to support an accommodation request.